-ReaddownMarkdown reader & Quick look preview for Mac
+ReaddownMarkdown reader & Quick Look preview for Mac

 Stop opening .md files in Xcode, VS Code, or whatever your Mac defaults to.
 Double-click to read, spacebar to preview.
 Nothing more.